coleifer/peewee/docs/peewee/models.rst

 ^^^^^^^^^^^^^^^^

-The ``Meta.primary_key`` attribute is used to specify either a :py:class:`CompositeKey` or to indicate that the model has *no* primary key.
+The ``Meta.primary_key`` attribute is used to specify either a :class:`CompositeKey` or to indicate that the model has *no* primary key.
 Composite primary keys are discussed in more detail here: :ref:`composite-key`.

 To indicate that a model should have NO primary key, then set ``primary_key = False``.